rhysjj111/invoice_dashboard_cont./README.md

 - I needed to hide the customer foreign key and pre-populate it when adding a vehicle, based on which customer summary the user was on.
 I found a helpful article on [Stack Overflow](https://stackoverflow.com/questions/1882616/pass-an-initial-value-to-a-django-form-field) which showed me how to use django's initial keyword.
 [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/layouts.html) gave me a way to hide the field using their Layout functionality.

+- I needed to somehow display only the vehicles which are linked up to a customer when the user is creating an invoice.
+I could see two options: 1. select customer first and then produce another form with the filtered vehicles at the backend; 2. only show vehicles that correspond to the selected customer using Javascript.
+I chose to go with the Javascript option and so my next question was how to label each option class with the corresponding customer primary key.
+This wasn't very easy and after much googling, I knew I had to create a custom select widget and change each option class from there but couldn't figure out how to configure it exactly to my problem.
+[ChatGPT](https://chat.openai.com/) proved to be very useful as it could similate the conditions I needed and gave me a template to use to create a class with the value of the corresponding customer primary key for each vehicle option.
+From there I could manipulate the list using JS.

 -

 #### JS